OpenSocial

-OpenSocial is a public specification that defines a component hosting environment (container) and a set of common application programming interfaces (APIs) for web applications.
-Initially, it was designed for social network applications and developed by Google along with MySpace and several other social networks.
-Recently, it has been adopted as a general use runtime environment for allowing untrusted and partially trusted components from third parties to run in an existing web application.
-The OpenSocial Foundation moved to integrate or support numerous other Open Web technologies.
-This includes OAuth and OAuth 2.0, Activity Streams, and Portable Contacts, among others.
+OpenSocial is a public specification that outlines a set of common application programming interfaces (APIs) for web applications.
+Initially designed for social network applications, it was developed collaboratively by Google, MySpace and other social networks.
+It has since evolved into a runtime environment that allows third-party components, regardless of their trust level, to operate within an existing web application.

-It was released on November 1, 2007.
+The OpenSocial Foundation has integrated or supported various Open Web technologies, including OAuth and OAuth 2.0, Activity Streams, and Portable Contacts.
+Since its inception on November 1, 2007, applications that implement the OpenSocial APIs can interoperate with any social network system that supports them.